rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

 image: portainer/portainer-ce:latest
 container_name: portainer
 ```
 Portainer's super-simple'opinionated' GUI makes it simple for anybody to get up and running quickly.
-Platform Managers can use it to centrally setup, administer, and secure multi-cluster settings, while Developers can deploy, manage, and debug containerized programmes without knowing anything about Kubernetes.
+Platform Managers can use it to the central setup, administer, and secure multi-cluster settings, while Developers can deploy, manage, and debug containerized programmes without knowing anything about Kubernetes.

 ## 5. Build, release, run